apache/trafficcontrol/docs/source/admin/ansible-labs/ansible_labs.rst

 ==================

 The provisioning layer deals with the lowest levels of compute/network/storage/load balancer resources.
-Its objective is to bring systems from nothingness to a functional OS (at least minimally).
+Its objective is to bring systems from nothingness to a functional operating system (at least minimally).
 Additionally, it is responsible for setting up proper DNS for each system, CDN components, and DNS NS record delegations.

 Since DNS is a part of this layer, this unfortunately necessitates a small number of CDN concepts being present in the provisioning configuration.